Do I have to file an income tax return this year?

 Four ways to submit your income tax return

 You can complete your income tax return by using a tax software.
 Please note that when you first apply, you can use software to complete the return, but you can’t submit it online: you have to print it out and submit it by mail.
 However, you will be able to do all of your federal government income tax return online.

 You can also ask an accountant or a company specialised in income taxes to prepare and file your income tax return.
-These organization, while professional and fast, will charge you higher fees.
+These organizations, while professional and fast, will charge you higher fees.

 Tax preparation clinics by volunteers